 New hires want meaningful communication with the company.
 Coming through the door they’re looking for “organized, relevant and well-timed content,” according to a 2014 BambooHR survey.
 They also want to feel useful fast and see a company fully prepared for their arrival.

+What is onboarding and why is it important?
 An onboarding checklist is vital in ensuring you don’t miss anything.
 It will help you prepare for the new hire’s arrival and support them as they settle into a new environment.
 Part of this new hire checklist can be sent to the new hire in advance serving as an outline for their first day activities.

 The following steps can be used as a guide to building your new hire checklist: